WenChentao/Seg2Link/docs/q_and_a.md

 **Q2: How to prepare a cell/non-cell image**

 A2: You can train U-Net or other deep neural networks to predict cell/non-cell regions.
-We have written a program 2D U-Net programs for training and prediction.
+We have written a program for training and predicting with 2D U-Net.
 Find it [here]().

 **Q3: Do I need a computer with GPU?**

-A3: To use Seg2Link, the answer is No. The core functions of Seg2Link were realized using Numpy, which only need a CPU.
+A3: No. The core functions of
+Seg2Link were realized using Numpy, which only need a CPU.

-On the other hand, you will need a GPU PC to train a deep neural network to prediction cell/non-cell regions, or you may try free cloud resources such as Google Colab instead of buying GPU by yourself.
+On the other hand, to train a deep neural network to predicting cell/non-cell regions, you will need a GPU PC , or you may try free cloud resources such as Google Colab.